ibexa/documentation-developer/docs/guide/search.md

 !!! note

-    You will find all the native handlers and the tags for the Legacy Storage Engine available in the `eZ/Publish/Core/settings/storage_engines/legacy/search_query_handlers.yml` file.
+    You will find all the native handlers and the tags for the Legacy Storage Engine in files located in `eZ/Publish/Core/settings/storage_engines/legacy/`.

 ##### Example of registering a ContentId Criterion handler, common for both Content and Location Search